rameez1822/my-first-project-2/readme.md

 ## Surface

-The grey colour scheme was inspired by number of websites with my own touch of little green to provide a smooth and nice look.
+The grey colour scheme was inspired by number of defferent websites with my own touch of little green to provide a smooth and nice look.